gajjarHari/gajjarHari.github.io/README.md

 ### Authors and Acknowledgements:
 This project is made possible by GitHub and Etter's book "Modern Technical writing: An Introduction to Software Documentation".
 Thanks to GitHub for providing the tools necessary to create this project.
-Thanks to Etter for writing his book that helped me understand the importance of each of the steps shown above.
+My understanding of static websites comes from Etter's book so, thanks to Etter's book that helped me understand the importance of each of the steps shown above.

 ### FAQs:
 #### Why should I use GitHub in creating the website when there are other means?